JexSrs/oauth2/docs/authorizationServer/authorization_server.md

 ### `audience`
 Used by all the flows and to inquire about where the generated tokens are meant to be used.
-It defaults to `issuer`, which specifies that is meant to be used only to authorization server.
+It defaults to `baseUrl`, which specifies that is meant to be used only to authorization server.

 This option also supports asynchronous calls.